Education Support

-Some families arrive in the United States with some minimal English.
-Others speak none at all.
+Many families arrive in the United States with minimal English

-Volunteer team members with the desire to help with tutoring find doing so yields huge benefits.
-Refugees all share that learning English is the key to accomplishing almost everything else in their new communities.
+Refugees all share that learning English is the key to accomplishing almost everything in their new communities.
 It enables them to:

 • Seek better jobs.